 vulnerable to a slowdown in China than risk currencies.

 MSCI's broadest index of Asia-Pacific shares outside Japan

-showed the country's export growth unexpectedly slowed in June
+Japan's export growth unexpectedly slowed in June from a

-China's slowing economy hurt overseas demand and could
+sign that China's slowing economy is hurting overseas demand and

 In U.S. trading on Tuesday, the S&P 500 snapped a